pitetb/gmusic-itunes-sync/README.md

 ### Tech

-gmusic-itunes-sync is written in TypeScript (for learning purpose).
+gmusic-itunes-sync is written fully in TypeScript (for learning/testing purpose).

 It also uses a number of open source projects to work properly: